Eat right, look younger—these seven anti-aging foods will boost skin health from the inside.

 Ideal dose of this anti-aging food: Every week, aim for three cups of either kale, spinach, or chard, or a combination of all three, suggests Newgent.

 Photo: Gaus Alex/Shutterstock

 4 of 8All photos

-Seafood is one of the leanest sources of protein, helping you maintain and build muscle.
-And fish that are rich in omega-3s, such as salmon, mackerel, sardines, and trout, have additional brain and heart health benefits.
-Eating a 3-ounce serving of fatty fish twice a week not only boosts your energy, it can improve memory and lower the risk of dementia—plus it reduces your risk of dying from heart disease by 36 percent.
-Making seafood a regular part of your diet can not only keep your brain and heart feeling young, it can help you live longer!
-In a recent study, older adults with higher blood levels of omega-3 fatty acids from seafood lived an average of 2.2 years longer than people with lower levels of omega-3s.
+Sardines, salmon, and mackerel contain omega-3 fatty acids, which strengthen skin-cell membranes, helping keep moisture in.
+Consuming two servings of fish a week can reduce chronic skin inflammations, such as eczema and psoriasis.
+As a bonus, these anti-aging foods are one of the leanest sources of protein, helping you maintain and build muscle.
+Making seafood a regular part of your diet can not only keep your brain, heart, and skin feeling young, it can help you live longer.
+In a study in the Annals of Internal Medicine, older adults with higher blood levels of omega-3 fatty acids from seafood lived an average of 2.2 years longer than people with lower levels of omega-3s.

 5 of 8All photos

 This healthy brew, says Dr. Jaliman, contains catechins (one of the most effective compounds for preventing sun damage like hyperpigmentation) and polyphenols (antioxidants that combat free-radical damage and may reverse the effects of aging).
 (Here's more on the benefits of matcha green tea.)

 Ideal dose of this anti-aging food: At least one cup a day to see results in as little as a month.

 Best for a Dewy Complexion: Watermelon and Tomatoes